Get answers for your health queries from top Doctors for FREE!

 Chances of having a heart attack after Bypass Surgery

-The factors affecting heart attacks occurring again after bypass surgery usually depend on:
+The factors affecting heart attacks occurring again after bypass surgery usually depend on the following:

 • The seriousness of blockages